epsitec-sa/electrum/API.md

 Components using Electrum can rely on the following API.

+## Requirements

 ### Identifying components

 Every component should have a unique `id` property within a given view.
 The `id` is used to bind the component with the store, but also to retrieve its ressources.

+### Providing a data store

+Electrum does not provide any storage mechanism.
+It will have to be provided when configuring `E`.

+#### Lydia and the store

+Lydia, for instance, provides a _flux_-like system which is teared between the viewer layer and the presentation layer.
+The logic is implemented in the presentation layer, which is written on top of .NET.
+The viewer only has a **passive store** which gets updated asynchronously by _pushes_ coming from the presentation layer.

+Having the store reference in the presentation layer introduces a latency issue.
+We don't want to lock the UI while messages are being sent to the presentation layer, processed, and values sent back to the viewer's store.
+However, refreshing the UI before the store has been updated won't display the most recent user input.

+Therefore, we need to let the viewer temporarily update its store, while waiting for the _real_ values to be provided by the presentation layer.

+Imagine following sequence of events:

+1. The user types `a` into an empty text field.
+2. The local store for the text field gets updated to `'a'`.
+3. The update gets sent to the presentation layer.
+4. The user types `b`.
+5. The local store gets updated to `'ab'`.
+6. The update gets sent to the presentation layer.
+7. The first value comes back from the presentation layer: `'A'`.
+8. The user types `c`.
+9. The second value comes back from the presentaiton layer: `'AB'`.
+10. Etc.

+The problem appears after point 7: the field no longer contains `'ab'`, but `'A'`, and so the user's input gets mangled to `'Ac'`.
+Moreover, a little bit later, the value gets wiped out and replace with `'AB'`...

+We solved this issue in Lydia by attaching a _generation number_ to every value which gets modified (point 2 would produce `#1`, point 5 would produce `#2`).
+The generation number gets sent back and forth between the viewer and the presentation layer, thus allowing the store to notice at point 7 that the value should be discarded (remember, at this stage, the local store is at generation `#2` but the first value is attached to generation `#1`).

+#### Other store implementations

+Other store implementations would simply be built on top of _reflux_ or some similar library.
+As long as the store can communicate with Electrum's API, _all will be well_.

+## API

 ### Resources